Motiejus/riak_damage/README.rst

 Riak games
 ----------

 Breaking distributed riak on a single machine.
-Only Docker and Vagrant needed!
+Results in `wiki`_.

 The Idea
 --------